ankitvishwakarma85/Simple-Tense-Predictor-Audiobot/README.md

 # Simple_Tense_Predictor_Audiobot
- A simple tense predictor trained using Textblob' NaiveBayesClassifier that takes audio input and plays a audio stating the tense of the sentence.
+ A simple tense predictor trained using Textblob's NaiveBayesClassifier that takes audio input and plays an audio stating the tense of the sentence.